Skip to content

 Scope: The boundary applies to servability decisions (admit/reject/route), not to all scheduler operations.
 FormBatch legitimately reads OutputTokens for decode-phase step planning (whether to allocate a decode token), which mirrors vLLM's scheduler reading sequence state for per-step execution.
 The distinction: "should this request enter the system?" (servability — no oracle) vs. "what should this request do in the current step?" (execution — oracle allowed).

 Verification: sim/simulator_test.goTestEnqueueRequest_MaxOutputLen_OracleKnowledgeBoundary: a request with OutputTokens=1000 but MaxOutputLen=0 and MaxModelLen=512 is NOT rejected (input=200 < 512 passes input-only check), proving the enqueue guard does not peek at OutputTokens.
-Grep-based verification: admission.go, routing.go, routing_scorers.go, routing_prefix_scorer.go, scheduler.go, priority.go contain zero references to OutputTokens.
+Grep-based verification: admission.go, routing.go, routing_scorers.go, routing_prefix_scorer.go, scheduler.go, slo_priority.go contain zero references to OutputTokens.

 Evidence: Issue #567 — the original implementation's BC-4 fallback (effectiveMaxOutput = len(r.OutputTokens)) violated this boundary.
 Fixed in the same PR after convergence review caught it.